 The purpose of the Assurance Plan is to describe our assurance approach and the assurance activities we have planned for the coming year and beyond.

-We invited our customers and interested parties to review our draft plan and tell us if they think we have met expectations.
-The feedback that we have received has helped us make improvements to our final plan.
+We invite you to review our plan and tell us if you think we have met your expectations.
+The feedback that we receive will help us to shape our Final Assurance Plan.